msnraju/control-add-in-samples/readme.md

 ```

 ### Page (CustomerListExt.PageExt.al)
-We are extending Customers page to add 'Carousel Control' at the top of the customers list.
-'OnStartup' event we are preparing Json object that contains slides data and sending it to Carousel control.
+We are extending the `Customers` page to add `Carousel Control` at the top of the customers list.
+When the `OnStartup` event is triggered, we are preparing the `Json Object` that contains the slides data and sending it to `Carousel Control`.

 ```
 pageextension 50100 CustomerListExt extends "Customer List"